RoboSense-LiDAR/rs_driver/doc/howto/11_pcap_file_advanced_topics.md

 param.lidar_type = LidarType::RS32;               ///< Set the lidar type.
 ```

-The only exception is "Multiple Lidars with same ports but different IPs", which is not supported now.
+The only exception is:

+ "Multiple LiDARs with same ports but different IPs".
+This is not supported by `rs_driver`.